vertexproject/synapse/docs/synapse/devopsguide.rst

     for your environment.

   Aha naming
-    Since we rely on the default naming behavior for services to find the Aha service via DNS, our Aha name and network should match the internal naming for services in the cluster.
+    In Kubernetes, we rely on the default naming behavior for services to find the Aha service via DNS, our Aha name and network should match the internal naming for services in the cluster.
 The ``aha:network`` value is ``<namespace>.<cluster dns root>``.
 This DNS root value is normally ``svc.cluster.local``, so the resulting DNS label for the Aha service is ``aha.default.svc.cluster.local``.
 Similarly, the Aha service is configured to listen on ``0.0.0.0``, since we cannot bind the DNS label provided by Kubernetes prior to the Pod running Aha being available.

 Aha
 +++